About

 Jupiter Faucet is a perpetual cycles top-up protocol for the Internet Computer - built to help canister smart contracts keep running indefinitely.
 The Internet Computer is designed for tamperproof, "unstoppable" on-chain services; Jupiter Faucet focuses on the practical part: making sure canisters don’t run out of cycles, even if nobody is maintaining the project.

-The perpetual top-up workflow is intentionally designed to be so simple that anyone can carry it out as a one-off operation directly from the NNS dapp using the enhanced transfer and memo flow - no further setup required.
+The perpetual top-up workflow is intentionally designed to be so simple that anyone can carry it out as a one-off operation directly from NNS dapp using the enhanced transfer and memo flow - no further setup required.
+See How It Works for more information.

 Jupiter Faucet is built to propel big burners, including cycle-intensive on-chain AI workloads such as WORDY, helping projects get the most out of ICP→cycles conversion over the long run.

-Jupiter Faucet is open source, reproducibly buildable and designed to decentralize control over time.
-The source code, reproducible build references and governance information are available via the fixed corner links at the bottom of the page.
-The core component will be blackholed, with a worst-case scenario lifeline built into the canister.
-That lifeline can temporarily hand control to the SNS DAO if a breaking change in a network dependency prevents disbursals, and can blackhole itself again once disbursals resume.
+Jupiter Faucet is open source, reproducibly buildable, and designed to decentralize control over time.
+The core components will be blackholed.
+A worst-case scenario lifeline is built into the canisters so they can temporarily hand control to the SNS DAO if a breaking change in a network dependency prevents disbursals or other core functionality, then blackhole themself again once service resumes.